AkulDatta/muonclip/README.md

 python examples/example_jax.py
 ```

-Both examples train identical transformer models on the tiny_shakespeare dataset and generate comparison plots.
+Both examples train two identical transformer models (one with MuonClip, one with AdamW) on the tiny_shakespeare dataset.

 ## Tests